veyon/docs/admin/reference.rst

 **Program start**

 Perform access control
-    You can use this option to define whether the possibly configured :ref:`ComputerAccessControl` should also be perform whenever the Veyon Master application is started.
+    You can use this option to define whether the possibly configured :ref:`ComputerAccessControl` should also be performed whenever the Veyon Master application is started.
 Even though access control is enforced client-side in every case, this additional option assures, that users without proper access rights can not even start Veyon Master, making security even more visible.

     **Default:** *disabled*